marijnh/Eloquent-JavaScript/19_paint.md

 {{index "rectangle function"}}

-Let's define some more ((tool))s.
+Let's define more ((tool))s.
 To draw larger shapes it can be useful to quickly create ((rectangle))s.
-The `rectangle` tool draws a rectangle between the point where you started dragging and the point where you dragged to.
+The `rectangle` tool draws a rectangle between the point where you start dragging and the point that you drag to.

 ```{includeCode: true}
 function rectangle(start, state, dispatch) {